-1 Salford Centre for Research and Innovation in the built and human environment (SCRI) in the built and human environment 2 Research Centre for Built and Human Environment (BuHu) The University of Salford Salford, M7 1NU, UK E mail: m.l.siriwardena@pgr.salford.ac.uk
+3 Research Centre for Built and Human Environment (BuHu), The University of Salford, Salford, M7 1NU, UK E-mail: m.l.siriwardena@pgr.salford.ac.uk

-ABSTRACT: This paper describes the latest iteration of the SPICE research.
-SPICE 3 explains the process maturity framework to address the level III of the SPICE model.
+ABSTRACT: This paper is aimed at identifying the potential role of SPICE, especially SPICE level 3, to achieving the proposed UK public sector efficiencies.
+SPICE level 3 presents the process maturity framework to address the level III of the SPICE model.
 Building upon the developments of level II, SPICE 3 advocates establishment of a process improvement infrastructure to facilitate good practice sharing in construction organisations.
-To achieve SPICE level III process maturity, organisations should posses four key processes and five process enablers.
-The model developed helped the case study organisations to identify their process strengths and also areas requiring improvement.
+The paper highlights the recommendations of Gershon reviews, in order to achieve the proposed UK public sector efficiencies.
+The potential benefits of SPICE level 3 is identified and further research in this regard is suggested.

-Keywords - SPICE, SPICE 3, Process Improvement, Good Practice Sharing
+Keywords - SPICE, SPICE 3, Process Improvement, Good Practice Sharing, Capability Maturity Model, Public Sector Efficiencies, Gershon Reviews